 Understand the types of influencers

-There are 3 types of influencers: Mega influencers, Macro influencers, and Micro influencers.
+There are many types of influencers: Mega influencers, Macro influencers, Micro and nano influencers.

 - Mega influencers have at least a million followers.
 This influencer can be a celebrity, an athlete, an actor, or a social media star.
 They tend to drive the least amount of engagement, only 2 to 5 percent, but they can cast the widest net for your brand.